hugadams/graph_materials/README.rst

    .. _`Testing Shortest Path on an Image`: http://nbviewer.ipython.org/github/hugadams/graph_materials/blob/master/performance.ipynb

-The second notebook is not runnable without access to local inputs that I've not included in this repo.
+The second notebook requires private modules that haven't been included included in this repo.